Thinking different, and stepping aside.

 © Photo Pierre Maurer

-Émission diffusée sur France Inter le samedi 16 juin 2007
+Émission diffusée sur France Inter le samedi 12 janvier 2008

 Écouter l’archive audio de cette émission :